Siri: Apple Intelligence

 Siri has been updated with enhanced capabilities made possible by Apple Intelligence.
 In macOS Sequoia, iOS 18, and iPadOS 18, Siri features an updated user interface, improved natural language processing, and the option to interact via text by double tapping the home bar without enabling the feature in the Accessibility menu on iOS and iPadOS.
-According to Apple: it adds the ability for Siri to use the context of device activities to make conversations more natural; Siri can give users device support and will have larger app support via the Siri App Intents API; Siri will be able to deliver intelligence that's tailored to the user and their on-device information using personal context.
+According to Apple: it adds the ability for Siri to use the context of device activities to make conversations more natural; Siri can give users device support and will have larger app support via the Siri App Intents API; Siri will be able to deliver intelligence that is tailored to the user and their on-device information using personal context.
 For example, a user can say, "When is Mom's flight landing?" and Siri will find the flight details and try to cross-reference them with real-time flight tracking to give an arrival time.
-For more day to day interactions with Apple devices, Siri will now summarize messages (on more apps than just Messages, such as Discord and Slack).
+For more day-to-day interactions with Apple devices, Siri will now summarize messages (on more apps than just Messages, such as Discord and Slack).
 According to users, this feature can be helpful but can also be inappropriate in certain situations.